QwikDev/astro/libs/qwikdev-astro/README.md

 You can also use the `client:*` prefix, but only in tsx files.
 You can find a list of directives in [Adding Interactivity](https://qwik.builder.io/docs/integrations/react/#adding-interactivity) section of the Qwik docs.

+> Qwik React components still have hydration, thus it is recommended to use Qwik-React as a migration strategy to resumable components.

 ### jsxImportSource

 Unfortunately, TypeScript can only have one `jsxImportSource` default.
 If you're using React, Solid, or Preact's Astro integration in your Astro app alongside, please override each component's import source.